Nuke ban treaty talks begin, Japan not taking part

 "What is essential is to pursue practical and effective measures with the engagement of both nuclear and non-nuclear weapon states," he explained in the General Assembly hall.
 "We will continue to pursue realistic and effective disarmament measures and will work to create a security environment conducive to the elimination of nuclear weapons."

-Japan has said it aspires to a nuclear-weapon-free world as the only nation to have been attacked with atomic bombs.
-But it has been vague about whether it will join the U.N. talks, reflecting its reliance on the U.S. nuclear deterrent for protection.
+Japan has said it aspires to a nuclear-weapon-free world but has been vague about whether it will join the U.N. talks, reflecting its reliance on the U.S. nuclear deterrent for protection.

 The first round of negotiations will run through Friday, with the second taking place from June 15 through July 7.
 Both sessions will be held at U.N. headquarters.